What tools are available to me on Sketchfab so my artwork is not used for training generative AI programs?

 Your models are not considered to be created using Generative AI Programs merely for use of features that solely operate on content (e.g., content-aware fill) or that don't introduce material Generative AI elements into your work (e.g., AI-based image upscaling).

 What do I need to do if some of my downloadable assets were made with generative AI programs?

-Starting March 23, 2023, if you make your work available under a license that permits redistribution (including as part of a larger work), for example one of the Creative Commons licenses or the standard Sketchfab License Agreement, you will need to tag any of your models that have been made with the use of generative AI programs as "CreatedWithAI".
+If you make your work available under a license that permits redistribution (including as part of a larger work), for example one of the Creative Commons licenses or the standard Sketchfab License Agreement, you need to tag any of your models that have been made with the use of generative AI programs as "CreatedWithAI".

 Here's the easiest way to add the tag: select the lowercase "CreatedWithAI" tag from the list of suggested tags in your model properties pane:

 Does Sketchfab or Epic Games have business deals allowing Sketchfab content to be used with generative AI programs?

 Are Sketchfab or Epic Games using my work to develop generative AI programs?